Where are you located?

 That depends on the "real lawyer" you intend to hire and who the State Public Defender's Office would appoint to handle the appeal.
 You should know, however, that both private attorneys and staff Public Defenders are "real lawyers."

 Attorneys who work full time with the SPD are some of the best appellate criminal defense attorneys in the state.
 Private attorneys who accept appointments from the SPD, on the other hand, can be a mixed bag.
 Although such attorneys must be certified by the SPD, those attorneys reflect a broad range of experience, creativity and legal skills.
-For instance, Henak Law Office occasionally accepts SPD appointments.
-At the same time, you may be appointed an attorney who recently graduated from law school and has little experience in criminal law or appeals.
+For instance, Henak Law Office, S.C., occasionally accepts SPD appointments.
+At the same time, you may be appointed an attorney who has little experience in criminal law or appeals.

 Is your practice limited to Milwaukee County?

-No. Henak Law Office represents people nationwide, although their practice is primarily centered throughout the state of Wisconsin and the 7th Circuit Court of Appeals.
+No. Henak Law Office, S.C., represents people nationwide, although their practice is primarily centered on the state of Wisconsin and the 7th Circuit Court of Appeals.

 Do you handle cases in Federal Court as well as in state court?

-The attorneys at Henak Law Office handle cases in both state and federal court post-conviction.
+The attorneys at Henak Law Office, S.C., handle cases in both state and federal court.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.